 Poor weight gain, growth deficiencies and short stature can also occur.
 Additional findings that have been reported in individuals with AEC syndrome include abnormally small ears, a broad bridge of the nose, an abnormally short groove that runs from the top of the upper lip to the nose (philtrum), an abnormally small mouth (microstomia), and the inability to completely open the mouth (trismus).
 In affected males, the opening of the small tube that carries urine from the bladder to outside of the body (urethra) may be abnormally located on the underside of the penis (hypospadias).

 The symptoms and physical findings of AEC syndrome can vary greatly in severity from one person to another (variable expressivity).
-In addition, individuals who inherited a defective gene for AEC syndrome may not develop all of the symptoms discussed above (reduced penetrance).
-Researchers have noted that specific features of AEC syndrome are more likely or only associated with specific mutations of the TP63 gene.
-In addition, other factors such as additional genes that modify the expression of a disorder (modifier genes) may play a role in the variable findings of AEC syndrome.
+In addition, individuals who inherited a defective gene for AEC syndrome may not develop all of the symptoms discussed above.
+Other factors such as additional genes that modify the expression of a disorder (modifier genes) may play a role in the variable findings of AEC syndrome.

 AEC syndrome affects males and females in equal numbers.
 The exact incidence and prevalence of the disorder in the general population is unknown.
-AEC syndrome is a rare disorder and fewer than 100 cases have been described in the medical literature.
+AEC syndrome is a rare disorder and fewer than 100 affected individuals have been described in the medical literature.

 A diagnosis of AEC syndrome is based upon identification of characteristic symptoms, a detailed patient history, and a thorough clinical evaluation.
-A variety of specialized tests can aid in a diagnosis or help assess the severity of the disorder.
+A variety of specialized tests can aid in a diagnosis.
 For example, molecular examination of small samples of skin tissue (skin biopsy) may reveal specific features such as thinning (atrophy) of the outer layer of the skin (epidermis).

 Molecular genetic testing can confirm a diagnosis of AEC syndrome.
 Molecular genetic testing can detect mutations in the TP63 gene known to cause the disorder, but is available only as a diagnostic service at specialized laboratories.